catamphetamine/react-time-ago/README.md

 The default "on mouse over" tooltip is implemented using the standard HTML `title` attribute and displays verbose date label.
 If `Intl` is supported then `Intl.DateTimeFormat` is used for formatting the verbose date label.
 Otherwise, simple `date.toString()` is used.

-Using the standard HTML `title` attribute works for desktop web browsers but doesn't work for mobile users therefore a better solution is suggested such as using a custom tooltip component which displays itself on mouse over on desktops and on tap on mobile devices.
+Using the standard HTML `title` attribute works for desktop web browsers but doesn't work for mobile users therefore a better solution is to use a custom tooltip component which displays itself on mouse over on desktops and on tap on mobile devices.
 An example of such component is `<Tooltip/>` from [`react-responsive-ui`](https://catamphetamine.github.io/react-responsive-ui/#tooltip).

 ```js
 import { WithTooltip as TimeAgo } from 'react-time-ago'